-We'll leave that up to parent.
-I drank tea as a child and many children in Japan drink tea at school and in the home.
-Houjicha and Soba cha are on the mild side.
+We'll leave that up to the parents.
+I drank tea as a child and many children in Japan drink tea at school and at home.
+Houjicha and Soba cha are mild low to no caffeine options.

 What is the ideal water temperature for Japanese tea?

-The price of tea is very stable in Japan's domestic market and agreed upon grading systems keep teas from wildly fluctuating or tea prices not being reflective of quality.
-While Japan produces some of the highest quality tea on the planet, they also understand differing markets and produce tea accordingly.
-We are proud to have some of Japan's most highly regarded teas including exclusive, small lot offerings.
+The price of tea is very stable in Japan's domestic market and agreed-upon grading systems keep teas from wildly fluctuating or tea prices not reflecting quality.
+While Japan produces some of the highest quality tea on the planet, they also understand differing markets and produce a range of tea accordingly.
+We are proud to have some of Japan's most highly regarded teas including exclusive, small-lot offerings.
 Even to the untrained palate, these teas are singular and provide a level of refined enjoyment unmatched anywhere.
-We are also to offer a delicious lineup of teas priced to be enjoyed daily and in abundance.
+We are also to happy offer a delicious lineup of teas priced to be enjoyed daily and in abundance.

 Can green tea help me lose weight?